SwedbankPay/developer.swedbankpay.com/_includes/mobile-sdk-papm.md

-## One-click Payments
+## One-Click Payments

 It is really easy to improve the purchase experience by auto-filling the payment details.
 In order to do this, SwedbankPay needs to identify your customer.
 If the customer is identified and has approved storing the payment details, the rest is handled automatically.

-## One-click Payments in Enterprise
+## One-Click Payments in Enterprise

 Enterprise merchant can supply the email and phone of the customer to let SwedbankPay match the customer internally and let the customer store card information (if desired).

 {:.code-view-header}
 **iOS**